 5. Loan type

-Stuck choosing between these loan types?
-Read our full comparison of conventional vs FHA loans.
+Stuck choosing between loan types?
+Read our full comparison of conventional versus FHA loans.

 6. Loan terms

 Your loan amount and interest rate, two of the most important components of your mortgage loan, can be found here.
-The principal and interest payment is also listed here, but you’ll have to consult an amortization schedule if you want to see a breakdown of exactly how your payments will apply to your principal balance over time.
+The principal and interest payment is also listed here, but you’ll have to consult an amortization schedule for a breakdown of exactly how your payments will apply to your principal balance over time.

 Use LendingTree’s mortgage payment calculator to generate an amortization schedule tailored to you.